agrawalsmart7/mywebsite/_posts/2018-4-11-XXE-Understanding-from-Basic-to-Blind.md

 Hi all,

-&nbsp;  Welcome to my blog of "From basic XXE to blind XXE"<br><br>
+In this post we will cover these following topics.

+What is XXE?
+How to confirm XXE?
+How Exploit Basic XXE?
+How Blind XXE works?
+and a alternative of blind XXE payload.

 But first let's understand some basic keywords.

-**Entity**: Entities reference data that act as an abbreviation or can be found at an external location.
+**Entity**: Entities *reference* data that act as an abbreviation or can be found at an external location.
+Syntax:- **&test;**

 Most common entites are:-